MojtabaZarreh/Diagnosing-the-need-for-epichoectomy-surgery-through-OPG-images-with-deep-learning/README.md

 We have used U-NET.
 Also for feature extraction from DenseNet169 Used.

+This project was done by Alpha team (Mojtaba Zarreh, Mohammad Salar Cheraghi).

 # Description

 When the soft inner pulp of your tooth becomes infected, there is only one way to treat the problem and save the tooth